 Worth Sixth Form provides students with every opportunity for academic success, with small classes that enable students to fulfil their potential, and close monitoring of progress and attainment.

-For the full range of information about Sixth Form programmes of study and available subjects, the 2016 Sixth Form Options booklet.
+For the full range of information about Sixth Form programmes of study and available subjects, the 2016 Sixth Form Options booklet is a useful resource.

 International Baccalaureate Diploma Programme (IBDP)